 There’s plenty of things to do in Stirling, where you can explore the beautiful historic city in the heart of Scotland’s bustling central belt and learn about the country’s rich heritage.
 Stirling is Scotland’s heritage capital, where the Wars of Independence were fought and won, where for three centuries monarchs ruled in regal splendour, and where merchants and craftsmen plied their trade below the castle rock.

 History and Heritage

-Nowadays you can feel the sense of history and heritage which is Stirling's trademark as you enter the spectacular castle perched high above the city.
+Nowadays you can still feel the sense of history and heritage, Stirling’s trademark, as you enter the spectacular castle perched high above the city.
 Within the castle walls discover the opulent royal apartments and costumed interpreters who bring the history of Stirling Castle to life.

 The compact heritage mile that links Stirling’s Old Town with its bustling modern city centre boasts the finest concentration of historic buildings in Scotland.
 Beautifully preserved medieval and Renaissance churches and mansions cluster around the Old Town, flanked by cobbled streets, period street furniture and Victorian styled iron work.

 The Back Walk is a scenic pathway around the Castle and Old Town that rivals the city walls of York or Chester.
 Overlooking the scene of one of Scotland’s most famous battle sites, Stirling Bridge, is the 220 ft high National Wallace Monument.
 Climb the 246 steps for glorious views from the Forth bridges to Loch Lomond.